symfony/symfony-docs/security.rst

                 ->roles(['ROLE_USER']);
         };

-You can define as many URL patterns as you need - each is a regular expression.
+You can define as many URL patterns as you need -- each is a regular expression.
-**BUT**, only **one** will be matched per request: Symfony starts at the top of the list and stops when it finds the first match:
+**BUT**, only **one** will be matched per request.
+Symfony starts at the top of the list and stops when it finds the first match.

 .. configuration-block::